 Who invented the Cronut?

-Every day, up to 400 Cronuts are sold for $ 5 in his shop.
+Every day, up to 400 Cronuts are sold for around $5 in his shop.
 New Yorkers make long hours to buy a maximum of two Cronuts per person.
 This pastry is so successful in the US that the inventor was invited to The Tonight Show of Jimmy Fallon!

 How is made the Cronut?